riz4d/AI-Fakerbot/README.md

 # AI-Fakerbot??

-A  python telegram bot with the integration of **_https://thispersondoesnotexist.com/_** and python Faker library
+A pyrogram telegram bot with the integration of **_https://thispersondoesnotexist.com/_** and python Faker library

 ## ThisPersonDoesn'tExist